 These three strategies are especially crucial in this age of larger operations, labor challenges, public scrutiny and undercover activists:

-– Employee training and written protocols are paramount.
+1. Employee training – Employee training and written protocols are paramount.
 The goal is to train your employees to do the right thing all the time.

 The most effective programs provide an on-demand, virtual service that enables clients to train, test and track their employees on daily farm activities, including animal care, job duties, standard operating procedures, company values and more.
 Training and testing are typically offered in both English and Spanish.